jeff-bruemmer/clerk/README.md

 ### Output formats

-Clerk supports several output formats via the `--output` flag:
+Proserunner supports several output formats via the `--output` flag:

 - **group** (default): Groups issues by file in a concise format
 - **table**: Displays results in a formatted table